Archibay/Django_hw_2/README.md

 * new ModelAdmin for all models
 * added celery and new view to sent reminders to e-mail (to console)<br>
   to test it run $ celery -A hw_project_2 worker --loglevel=INFO
+* added periodic task using celery beat, that check updates in site and add new quotes in db<br>
+  to run this task use -A hw_project_2 worker -B --loglevel=INFO
+* new class based views for Author model (start in /authors/)

 You can start from /detail/